 Watching Galapagos hawk courtship can be a spectacular treat for visitors.
 A courting couple will fly high through the sky together, often diving towards land while crisscrossing each other’s path.
 Sometimes males can become quite aggressive during this process, even appearing to dive-bomb the female bird.

 Galapagos Hawk nesting season is rather undefined as they are capable of nesting at any time of year.
 Nests are large affairs, sometimes as much as 4 feet in diameter.
 Galapagos hawk eggs are incubated for 38 days, with 1 to 3 eggs per clutch.
 Hatchlings then need to be looked after for up to 2 months before they can leave the nest.
-They will not be able to return to the breeding ground until at least 3 years old and ready to mate for themselves.
+They will not be able to return to the breeding ground until at least 3 years old when ready to mate for themselves.

 Galapagos hawks are active hunters during the day, making them easier to spot at different Galapagos visitor sights on tours and cruises.
 Hawk hunting groups form, flying together as 2 or 3 individuals, allowing for more effective prey sightings, and diverse attack strategies.

-• There is no current Galapagos Hawk conservation work underway, although this species is indirectly helped by National Park removal of invasive species and habitat protection.
+• There is no current Galapagos Hawk conservation work underway, although this species is indirectly helped by the National Park removal of invasive species and habitat protection.
 They have also been protected under Ecuadorian law since 1959, making hawk hunting illegal at the Galapagos islands.

-• The Galapagos hawk is one of the most recent species to have arrived to the Galapagos islands.
+• The Galapagos hawk is one of the most recent species to have arrived on the Galapagos islands.
 Scientists estimate that their original ancestors flew ashore approximately 300,000 years ago.
 This may sound like a long time, but compare them to the Galapagos Finch who flew this way some 2–3 million years ago!